checkeverything.ch

 Neuchatel, Jura and Ticino

-Ticino's tiered approach reflects the reality that many workers there are covered by industry-specific CLAs offering stronger protection than the cantonal floor.
+Ticino's tiered approach reflects the reality that many workers there are covered by industry-specific CLAs that offer stronger protection than the cantonal floor.

 Who Benefits From the Minimum Wage?